 In addition, although we enter into acquisition agreements with each company or business we acquire that contain customary representations, warranties, covenants and indemnities, there is no guarantee that we will recover all of our losses that may result from a breach of such agreements.
 For example, most acquisition agreements contain baskets or deductibles and caps and limitations on damages and on periods in which we may bring a claim.
 In addition, there can be no guarantee that we will be successful on the merits of any claim that we bring arising out of a breach of an acquisition agreement or that if we are successful on the merits in bringing a claim that the sellers of the businesses we acquire will be able to pay us for our losses.
 Moreover, the costs that we incur to investigate a potential matter may not be fully recoverable.
-Moreover, as a result of an acquisition of new products may present new challenges for us, and we may not be able to overcome such challenges.
+Moreover, as a result of an acquisition, we may enter into a new business or market or offer products that differ from our core business.
+Any such new business or market or the sale and distribution of new products may present new challenges for us, and we may not be able to overcome such challenges.
 Additionally, we may seek to distribute a different set of products than the business that we acquire, which may cause a loss of customers of those businesses if we can no longer carry the products they desire or charge more for those products than was charged before we acquired the business.